Medical College Admission Test: Preparation

-The average student spent 12 weeks preparing for the MCAT exam spending about 23 hours per week, excluding time taking regular courses.
-Some students, however, choose to take more time.
+The average student spent 3 months preparing for the MCAT exam spending about 20 hours per week, excluding time taking regular courses.

-On the weeks leading up to the exam, most students take some time off to study intensely for the exam.
-The AAMC provides official study materials for purchase on their website with hundreds of questions written by the developers of the MCAT including four scored practice exams and one non-scored practice exam.
-74% of students who sat for the MCAT exam used official MCAT Practice exams while only about 40% used question packs and section bank questions written by the AAMC.
-The official questions supplied online by the AAMC were rated to be most useful by test takers.
-The AAMC also provides free online preparatory material for the MCAT through Khan Academy, including 1,100 free videos and 3,000 review questions including content review and passage-based questions.
-About 62% of test takers used these free resources and 83% of them found them to be useful.
+In the weeks leading up to the exam, most students take some time off to study intensely for the exam.
+The AAMC provides official study materials for purchase on their website with hundreds of questions written by the developers of the MCAT, including four scored practice exams and one non-scored practice exam.
+As of the 2023 MCAT testing cycle, 89.6% of students used official MCAT Practice Exams, while 61.2% of test-takers reported using official MCAT Question Packs and 58.5% reported using official MCAT Section Banks.

-Another popular study option for students is to use MCAT preparatory materials from a commercial company.
-Many companies provide preparatory classes in-person and online, sets of preparatory books, full-length practice exams, flashcards and many more.
-77% of students used commercial preparation books and 67% of students used practice exams published by a commercial company.
-85% of test takers found MCAT prep books to be useful.
+The AAMC also provides free online preparatory material for the MCAT through Khan Academy, including 1,000 free videos and 2,800 review questions including content review and passage-based questions.
+In 2023, 66.3% of students responded that they used this partner material to prepare for the exam.